 Are there any age limits for Rover Scouts?

-Rovers are between 17 to 26 years of age.
+To be a Rover Scout, you should fall within 17 to 26 years of age.
 This age requirement is in line with World Organization of the Scout Movement recommendations, as our programmes are catered to youths within this age group.
-If you are younger, you can join either our Cub Scouts, Scouts, or Venture Scout sections.
+If you are younger, you can join either our Cub Scouts, Scouts, or Ventures sections.
 If you are a little older, you can join as an Adult Member, volunteer as an Adult Leader, or join the Seniors in Scouting section.

 I have no previous experience with Scouting, as I did not join the other sections when I was younger.
 Is this a problem?

 This is not a problem.
-We have many new Rovers who join us with no Scouting experience.
-You’ll be able to pick up any skills you need and understand the Rovering culture in due course, as long as you are willing to give it a try and put in your best effort!
+Youths who are new to Scouts are equally welcome to join the Rover Section.
+You will be introduced to the Scout movement and come to understand its ideals through our activities, and be trained in our core skills, as long as you are willing to give it a try and put in your best effort!

 I was with a cub scout/scout/venture scout unit previously in my school days.
 There is no Rover section there, but I want to partake in Rover Scout activities!
 Help!